 *These threshold figures are adjusted annually for inflation using the base year of 1991.

 - The AAR matches the STB's classification threshold for Class I railroads (see above)

-- Regional railroads are line-haul railroads below the Class I revenue threshold that operate at least 350 miles of road and earn at least $20 million in revenue, or earn revenue between $40 million and the Class I revenue threshold regardless of mileage
+- Regional railroads are line-haul railroads below the Class I revenue threshold that operate at least 350 miles of road and earn at least $20 million in revenue, or line-haul railroads that earn revenue between $40 million and the Class I revenue threshold regardless of mileage.

 - Local railroads include freight railroads which are not Class I or Regional.
 The Local railroad category can be further subdivided into local line haul carriers and switching & terminal carriers.
 This latter category is composed of railroads which primarily provide switching and/or terminal services for other railroads.
 S&T carriers usually have a relatively large number of employees per mile of track.